fastapi/fastapi/docs/en/docs/advanced/sql-databases-peewee.md

 Then open 10 tabs at <a href="http://127.0.0.1:8000/docs#/default/read_slow_users_slowusers__get" class="external-link" target="_blank">http://127.0.0.1:8000/docs#/default/read_slow_users_slowusers__get</a> at the same time.

-Go to the *path operation* "Get `/slowusers/`" in all of the tabs.
+Go to the *path operation* "Get `/slowusers/`" in all the tabs.
 Use the "Try it out" button and execute the request in each tab, one right after the other.

 The tabs will wait for a bit and then some of them will show `Internal Server Error`.

 ### What happens

-The first tab will make your app create a connection to the database and wait for some seconds before replying back and closing the database connection.
+The first tab will make your app create a connection to the database and wait for some seconds before replying and closing the database connection.

 Then, for the request in the next tab, your app will wait for one second less, and so on.

-This means that it will end up finishing some of the last tabs' requests earlier than some of the previous ones.
+This means that it will end up finishing some of the last tabs' requests earlier than some previous ones.

-Then one the last requests that wait less seconds will try to open a database connection, but as one of those previous requests for the other tabs will probably be handled in the same thread as the first one, it will have the same database connection that is already open, and Peewee will throw an error and you will see it in the terminal, and the response will have an `Internal Server Error`.
+Then one the last requests that wait fewer seconds will try to open a database connection, but as one of those previous requests for the other tabs will probably be handled in the same thread as the first one, it will have the same database connection that is already open, and Peewee will throw an error, and you will see it in the terminal, and the response will have an `Internal Server Error`.

 This will probably happen for more than one of those tabs.